Covid-19

 It can involve violent, humiliating and degrading sexual assaults, including oral and anal rape.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 Child sexual exploitation doesn't always involve physical contact and can happen online.

-The London Safeguarding Children’s Board have developed a handy way to help people recognise warning signs of CSE:
+The London Safeguarding Children’s Board has developed a handy way to help people recognise warning signs of CSE:

 Sexual health and behaviour concerns